 It is a modern boutique hotel with an artistic feel – it was once owned by Melbourne artist Mirka Mora.
-Many of her works are still hung around the hotel – as well as those of up and coming Melbournian artists which give the hotel a great feel.
+Many of her works are still hung around the hotel – as well as those of up-and-coming Melbournian artists which give the hotel a great feel.
 Tolarno’s St Kilda is a funky and unusual setup.

 I have stayed in both the standard rooms which are very nice as well as the suites.
-My favourite room is 332.
+My favorite room is 332.
 The rooms at Tolarno’s are comfortable and stylish and the suites have balconies fronting onto Fitzroy Street.